awsdocs/amazon-eks-user-guide/doc_source/add-user-role.md

 ## Apply the `aws-auth``ConfigMap` to your cluster<a name="aws-auth-configmap"></a>

 The `aws-auth` `ConfigMap` is automatically created and applied to your cluster when you create a managed node group or when you create a node group using `eksctl`\.
 It is initially created to allow nodes to join your cluster, but you also use this `ConfigMap` to add role\-based access control \(RBAC\) access to IAM principals\.
-If you have not launched self\-managed nodes and applied the `aws-auth` `ConfigMap` to your cluster, you can do so with the following procedure\.
+If you've launched self\-managed nodes and haven't applied the `aws-auth` `ConfigMap` to your cluster, you can do so with the following procedure\.

 **To apply the `aws-auth``ConfigMap` to your cluster**

-1. Check to see if you have already applied the `aws-auth` `ConfigMap`\.
+1. Check to see if you've already applied the `aws-auth` `ConfigMap`\.

    ```
    kubectl describe configmap -n kube-system aws-auth